 You should only eat carbohydrate-rich foods in moderation.
 That means bread, whole grain bread, rice, potatoes, corn, and other starchy products.
 Especially if you have little exercise in your daily life and want to lose weight, these foods should make up only a small portion of your food intake.
 They are not completely forbidden, but you should not eat them every day and only in small amounts.

 LOGI® Pyramid Stage 4

-On the top level there are foods that cause our blood sugar to rise particularly strongly and quickly.
-These are white flour products, sweets, cakes and pastries.
+On the top level, there are foods that cause our blood sugar to rise particularly strongly and quickly.
+These are white flour products, sweets, cakes, and pastries.
 You should eat as little of these as possible.
 A little treat once in a while is all right.
 But these foods cause a violent insulin reaction.
-They can cause ravenous appetite and increased fat storage.
+They can cause a ravenous appetite and increased fat storage.